 I am fascinated with human behaviour.
 What is it about the mind that makes one person succeed and another equally skilled fail?
 Why do we persist in habits that do not serve us?
-Are there basic principles to help us succeed?
+Are there basic principles to help us access creativity and find success?

 Many of us work at jobs we don’t love – work is toil.
 I believe work should not be toil, we should be doing what we love.
 Putting our lives on hold for the sake of work we don’t like is insane, and it creates an insane society.